open-needs/open-needs.github.io/docs/open_needs_server/index.rst

     Projects like `SQLModel <https://sqlmodel.tiangolo.com/>`__ which allows to reuse the same model-definition for FastAPI routes and database models, shall not be used.
-Mostly because of the lack of customization, missing features (JSON fields) and because the models/schemas of  **Open-Needs DB** may differ between FastAPI and SQLAlchemy (as a lot of values may get calculated).
+Mostly because of the lack of customization, missing features (JSON fields) and because the models/schemas of  **Open-Needs Server** may differ between FastAPI and SQLAlchemy (as a lot of values may get calculated).